Polyvinyl chloride

-Polyvinyl chloride (alternatively: poly(vinyl chloride), colloquial: vinyl or polyvinyl; abbreviated: PVC) is the world's third-most widely produced synthetic polymer of plastic (after polyethylene and polypropylene).
+Polyvinyl chloride, alternatively poly(vinyl chloride), colloquially vinyl or polyvinyl, abbreviated PVC, is the world's third-most widely produced synthetic polymer of plastic (after polyethylene and polypropylene).
 About 40 million tons of PVC are produced each year.

 PVC comes in rigid (sometimes abbreviated as RPVC) and flexible forms.
-Rigid PVC is used in construction for pipes, doors and windows.
+Rigid PVC is used in construction for pipes, doors, and windows.
 It is also used in making plastic bottles, packaging, and bank or membership cards.
 Adding plasticizers makes PVC softer and more flexible.
-It is used in plumbing, electrical cable insulation, flooring, signage, phonograph records, inflatable products, and in rubber substitutes.
+It is used in plumbing, electrical cable insulation, flooring, signage, phonograph records, inflatable products, and rubber substitutes.
 With cotton or linen, it is used in the production of canvas.

 Polyvinyl chloride is a white, brittle solid.
 It is soluble in ketones, chlorinated solvents, dimethylformamide, THF and DMAc.

 Discovery

 PVC was synthesized in 1872 by German chemist Eugen Baumann after extended investigation and experimentation.
 The polymer appeared as a white solid inside a flask of vinyl chloride that had been left on a shelf sheltered from sunlight for four weeks.

 In the early 20th century, the Russian chemist Ivan Ostromislensky and Fritz Klatte of the German chemical company Griesheim-Elektron both attempted to use PVC in commercial products, but difficulties in processing the rigid, sometimes brittle polymer thwarted their efforts.
 Waldo Semon and the B.F.
 Goodrich Company developed a method in 1926 to plasticize PVC by blending it with various additives, including the use of dibutyl phthalate by 1933.

 Production

 Polyvinyl chloride is produced by polymerization of the vinyl chloride monomer (VCM), as shown.

 About 80% of production involves suspension polymerization.
 Emulsion polymerization accounts for about 12%, and bulk polymerization accounts for 8%.
 Suspension polymerization produces particles with average diameters of 100–180 μm, whereas emulsion polymerization gives much smaller particles of average size around 0.2 μm.
 VCM and water are introduced into the reactor along with a polymerization initiator and other additives.
 The contents of the reaction vessel are pressurized and continually mixed to maintain the suspension and ensure a uniform particle size of the PVC resin.
 The reaction is exothermic and thus requires cooling.
 As the volume is reduced during the reaction (PVC is denser than VCM), water is continually added to the mixture to maintain the suspension.

-PVC may be manufactured from ethylene, which can be produced from either naphtha or ethane feedstock.